OCHA-DAP/ds-aa-cub-hurricanes/exploration/threestage_trigger_opt.md

 ## Using `optima`

-Can ignore for now, didn't use
+Can ignore for now, didn't use, was just a way to try and speed things up.
+But I don't think the problem is well suited to this approach

 ```python
 # --- Storage for all results ---